SonarSource/sonarlint-vscode/README.md

 Configuring a project binding at the workspace level mutes **Won’t Fix** and **False Positive** issues in any of the project's sub-folders added to the workspace.

-If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "Update SonarLint binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").
+If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "SonarLint: Update binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 For security reasons, the token should not be stored in SCM with workspace settings.